top of page

 Do I need two Celeste figs for fruit?

-When will my fig bear fruit?
+When will my Celeste fig bear fruit?

-Can I grow it in a pot?
+Can I grow Celeste in a pot?

 Absolutely — one of the best container figs thanks to its compact habit.

-Why are my leaves turning yellow?
+Why are my leaves turning yellow or spotted?

 How cold-hardy is Celeste?

-At GreenDreams, we do more than grow plants — we design, build, and restore edible ecosystems across Florida.
+We do more than grow plants — we design, build, and restore edible ecosystems across Florida.

-• 🌳 On-site consultations & edible landscape design
+• 🌳 Onsite consultations & edible landscape design

-• 🌾 Installation & project management
+• 🏗️ Installation & project management

 • 🚚 Bulk delivery of compost, mulch, biochar, and soil materials

-• 🌱 Wholesale & regenerative farm solutions
+• 🌾 Wholesale & regenerative farm solutions

 IMPORTANT INFORMATION BEFORE PURCHASING LIVE PLANTS: